 Because people may be in the DBDB in connection with organizations that do not employ them, simply stating that the contributor works for a different employer than the doing business entity is not sufficient.
 An example of a possible mismatch is a case where two individuals have the same name but different suffixes (e.g., Jr. and Sr.) and are reported without the suffix in either the DBDB or the campaign’s reporting.

-People may be in the DBDB from relationships other than paid employment.
-The contributor should contact the entity that has listed him/her in the DBDB to be removed.
-If this is unsuccessful and the contributor is in the DBDB for any reason except lobbying, s/he should complete and submit a Removal Request Form to the Doing Business Accountability Project at 212-788-8104 or DoingBusiness@cityhall.nyc.gov.
+People may be in the DBDB due to relationships other than paid employment.
+However, if a contributor is no longer associated with the entity that has listed him/her in the DBDB, he/she should contact the entity to complete and submit a DBA Update Form.
+If this is unsuccessful and the contributor is in the DBDB for any reason except lobbying, s/he should complete and submit a Removal Request Form to the Doing Business Accountability Project at DoingBusiness@cityhall.nyc.gov.
 The CFB will be notified when a removal occurs.
-If the contributor is in the DBDB as a lobbyist and thinks that s/he should not be, s/he should contact the Office of the City Clerk at 212-699-8171.
+Contact the Doing Business Accountability project at 212-788-8104 for additional information.

 Until you declare an office, the CFB will notify you of contributions exceeding the lowest doing business limit, which is $250.
 Although the CFB does not advise it, candidates may accept contributions up to the $400 limit while undeclared.
 If you decide to run for an office with a lower doing business limit, you risk non-compliance and must issue refunds of all contributions over-the-limit within 20 days of your office declaration (see Advisory Opinion No. 2010-3).